mrlesmithjr/everythingshouldbevirtual.github.io/_posts/2018/2018-03-19-cumulus-not-your-average-networking.markdown

 solution but I can ensure you that they are for real.
 I highly recommend you give them a look and see for yourself just how cool their solution really is.

-> NOTE: You might think I have done this before or possibly built something similar! :)

-I plan on digging into this platform more and hopefully get my hands on either the Vagrant environment or physical gear to further explore it's possibilities.
-Being that it is Linux, I am sure that I can put this platform to good use!

 > DISCLAIMER: I have been invited to Network Field Day 17 by Gestalt IT who
 > paid for travel, hotel, meals and transportation.
 I did not receive
 > any compensation to attend NFD and I am under no obligation whatsover